phlowers/.github/docs/pages/readme.md

 The suite includes:

 - **mechaphlowers**: a package dedicated to mechanical and geometrical calculations for overhead power lines.
-- **thermohl**: a package focused on thermal analysis of overhead power lines.
+- **thermohl**: a package focused on thermal analysis of overhead power lines: it allows to compute temperature or maximum intensity transiting in lines.
 - **stellar**: an offline web application (PWA) based upon mechaphlowers to do power line analysis.